 And may pay for it.

 Justifiably, insurance companies don’t pay for repairing the damage that could have been prevented.
-So policies stipulate that certain mitigation measures must be performed within certain time limits, and the cost of taking those measures is often covered.
+So policies stipulate that certain restoration measures must be performed within certain time limits, and the cost of taking those measures is often covered.
 And when those requirements are met anything that does develop should also be covered.
 Unless you are familiar with each and every detail it’s easy to miss something that results in part of a claim being denied.

 Reason Number 3: Health Risks